Deer Lake Association

 Christmas Point is the first of the three alternating points that make this view famous.
 The second point, clearly seen in all the pictures is the narrow peninsula extending from the Deer Path area toward the straits of Bear Island.
 The third point in the distance is Battleship Island.

-The picture directly below is dated 1935 where the triple point view can be seen if you look closely on the left of the photo.
+In the picture dated 1935 the triple point view can be seen if you look closely on the left of the photo.
 Christmas Point is quite obvious.
 The next picture is a postcard with a postmark of 1942, and was obviously taken just a few years before the one right after, which dates it to the early 50's.
 In the following one, from the 1980's, you can almost make out Christmas Point (more elevation might have shown it clearly) because the Norway is gone.
 The next photo shows the bench that was installed in the 1990's, with a birch sapling.
 Today (2000's picture) the Pretty View has become rather overgrown, but the County Park department has plans to improve the view.

 The "Eagle Flies" photograph was taken at dawn in the Fall of 2006 by your webmaster who was standing on top of a 10-foot ladder placed on the roof of his pickup (perhaps a 20 foot elevation off the ground).
 If you look carefully you will see a bald eagle flying above the lake--a lucky shot if ever there was one!
-But even that high off the road, Christmas Point is completely obscured by trees further down the hill; only the red pine tree-tops can be seen--so different from the leaf-off Winter and Spring photos!
+But even that high off the road, Christmas Point is completely obscured by leaf-on trees further down the hill; only the red pine tree-tops can be seen--so different from the leaf-off Winter and Spring photos!

 Today the view from the bench is rather minimal: clearing needed!